geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 &lsquo;heating statistics&rsquo;: A postprocessor that computes some statistics about heating, averaged by volume.

 &lsquo;load balance statistics&rsquo;: A postprocessor that computes statistics about the distribution of cells, and if present particles across subdomains.
 In particular, it computes maximal, average and minimal number of cells across all ranks.
 If there are particles it also computes the maximal, average, and minimum number of particles across all ranks, and maximal, average, and minimal ratio between local number of particles and local number of cells across all processes.
-All of these numbers can be useful to assess the load balance between different MPI ranks, as the difference between the mimimal and maximal load should be as small as possible.
+All of these numbers can be useful to assess the load balance between different MPI ranks, as the difference between the minimal and maximal load should be as small as possible.

 &lsquo;mass flux statistics&rsquo;: A postprocessor that computes some statistics about the mass flux across boundaries.
 For each boundary indicator (see your geometry description for which boundary indicators are used), the mass flux is computed in outward direction, i.e., from the domain to the outside, using the formula $\int_{\Gamma_i} \rho \mathbf v \cdot \mathbf n$ where $\Gamma_i$ is the part of the boundary with indicator $i$, $\rho$ is the density as reported by the material model, $\mathbf v$ is the velocity, and $\mathbf n$ is the outward normal.